smarkets/marge-bot/README.md

 1. Seeing where stuff "came from" in a rebase-based workflow
 2. Knowing that a commit has been tested, which is e.g. important for bisection so you can easily and automatically `git bisect --skip` untested commits.

+Additionally, by using `--add-part-of`, all commits will be tagged with a link to the merge request on which they were merged.
+This is useful, for example, to go from a commit shown in `git blame` to the merge request on which it was introduced.

 ## Impersonating approvers
 If you want a full audit trail, you will configure Gitlab